Field theories of active particle systems and their entropy production: #1

-Below, we will demonstrate that the transition rate matrix $\TransitionRate$ plays the role of a kernel.
-Indeed, in the continuum, \SMref{EP_cont}, it can be written as the Fokker-Planck operator acting on a Dirac $\delta$-function.
+Below, we will demonstrate that the transition rate matrix $\TransitionRate$ plays the r{\^o}le of a kernel.
+Indeed, in the continuum, \APref{EP_cont}, it can be written as the Fokker-Planck operator acting on a Dirac $\delta$-function.
 To this end, we introduce separately

 even when in the present case of a Markov chain we simply have that $\Op=\TransitionRate$, \Eref{Transition_dot}.
 This term is the focus of much of this work.

 Using \Eref{simplified_curly_bracket} in \eref{def_entropyProduction_Suppl_initial}, the entropy production (rate) is